 It’s no wonder then that industry experts obsess about the latest SEO trends that arise.
 Each major update — e.g., the Maverick update, the BERT update, etc. — brought new practices that transformed SEO.
 And 2021 has not been an exception.

-Keep reading to learn about the latest SEO trends from 2021 and heading into 2022.
+Keep reading to learn about the latest SEO trends.

 - SEO Trend 1: Algorithms: Goodbye BERT, Hello MUM